vapparao/CalendarBooking/README.md

 - Used Serilog for effective logging
 - Used Nodatime for datetime calculations

-While I tested and made the functionalities work through debugging but less focus was made on finishing the unit tests due to time constraint, but
-I have included my approach for writing unit tests with a test project and tests that further require time to make them pass
+I have written adequate unitests to make sure the solution is functioning in accordance with the given requirements.

-I have not focussed much on validating the inputs and find booking functionalities due to time constraint but could have been done effectively using custom model binder and validations
+I have not focussed much on validations due to time constraint, if more time available I could implement robust input and model validations.

 Thank you for the opportunity.